Roothulhu/Pwnomicon/docs/04-file-transfers.md

 <details>
 <summary><h1>🔒 Protected File Transfers</h1></summary>

-> **Note:** Unless specifically requested by a client, we do not recommend exfiltrating data such as Personally Identifiable Information (PII), financial data (i.e., credit card numbers), trade secrets, etc., from a client environment.
+> **NOTE:**  Unless specifically requested by a client, we do not recommend exfiltrating data such as Personally Identifiable Information (PII), financial data (i.e., credit card numbers), trade secrets, etc., from a client environment.
 Instead, if attempting to test Data Loss Prevention (DLP) controls/egress filtering protections, create a file with dummy data that mimics the data that the client is trying to protect.

-> **Note:** Remember to use a strong and unique password to avoid brute-force cracking attacks should an unauthorized party obtain the file.
+> **NOTE:**  Remember to use a strong and unique password to avoid brute-force cracking attacks should an unauthorized party obtain the file.

 &nbsp;&nbsp;&nbsp;&nbsp;<details>
 <summary><h2>File Encryption on Windows</h2></summary>